Riccardo Muti: Childhood and education

-Muti was born in Naples but he spent his early childhood in Molfetta, near Bari, in the long region of Apulia on Italy's southern Adriatic coast.
+Muti was born in Naples but he spent his early childhood in Molfetta, near Bari, in the region of Apulia on Italy's southern Adriatic coast.
 His father, Domenico, was a pathologist in Molfetta, as well as an amateur singer and great music lover; his mother, Gilda, was a reserved and severe Neapolitan woman with five children.

 Muti graduated from Liceo classico (Classical Lyceum) Vittorio Emanuele II in Naples, then studied piano at the Conservatory of San Pietro a Majella under Vincenzo Vitale; here Muti was awarded a diploma cum laude.
 He was subsequently awarded a diploma in Composition and Conducting by the Giuseppe Verdi Conservatory, Milan, where he studied with the composer Bruno Bettinelli and the conductor Antonino Votto.
 He has also studied composition with Nino Rota, whom he considers a mentor.
 He was unanimously awarded first place by the jury of the "Guido Cantelli Competition for Conductors" in Milan in 1967 and became, the next year, principal conductor and music director of the Maggio Musicale Fiorentino, a post he held for eleven years.

 Career

 Early career

-Since 1971 he has been a frequent conductor of operas and concerts at the Salzburg Festival, where he is particularly known for his Mozart opera performances.
+Since 1971, he has been a frequent conductor of operas and concerts at the Salzburg Festival, where he is particularly known for his Mozart opera performances.
 From 1972 Muti regularly conducted the Philharmonia Orchestra in London and in 1973 he was appointed its principal conductor, succeeding Otto Klemperer.

 In 1979, Muti became the music director and principal conductor of the Philadelphia Orchestra.
-In 1986, he became principal conductor of the Filarmonica della Scala, Milan, with which in 1988 he received the Viotti d'Oro and toured Europe.
-In 1989 he conducted a live performance of Mozart's Don Giovanni that was recorded on a DVD.
+In 1986, he became principal conductor of the Filarmonica della Scala, Milan, with which in 1988, he received the Viotti d'Oro and toured Europe.
+In 1989, he conducted a live performance of Mozart's Don Giovanni that was recorded on a DVD.
 In 1991, after twelve years as music director, he announced his resignation from the Philadelphia Orchestra, effective at the end of the 1991–1992 season.

-In 1995 he was the president of the jury of the International Composing Competition "2 Agosto".
+In 1995, he was the president of the jury of the International Composing Competition "2 Agosto".